Omicron Ursae Majoris

 Omicron Ursae Majoris (ο Ursae Majoris, abbreviated Omicron UMa, ο UMa), formally named Muscida /'mjuːsId@/, is a star system in the northern circumpolar constellation of Ursa Major.
 It has an apparent visual magnitude of +3.35 and is located at a distance of around 179 ly from the Sun.
-In 2012, an extrasolar planet, designated Omicron Ursae Majoris Ab was found to be orbiting the primary.
+In 2012, an exoplanet designated Omicron Ursae Majoris Ab was found to be orbiting the primary.

 Nomenclature

 ο Ursae Majoris (Latinised to Omicron Ursae Majoris) is the star's Bayer designation.

 The traditional name Muscida was shared with the optical double star Pi Ursae Majoris.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Muscida for this star.

 In Chinese, 內階 (Nèi Jiē), meaning Inner Steps, refers to an asterism consisting of ο Ursae Majoris, 16 Ursae Majoris, 6 Ursae Majoris, 23 Ursae Majoris, 5 Ursae Majoris and 17 Ursae Majoris.
 Consequently, the Chinese name for ο Ursae Majoris itself is 內階一 (Nèi Jiē yī, the First Star of Inner Steps.).